cdp-trial-patterns/opendatalakehouse/01_ingest.md

 ![Screen_Shot_2023_04_23_at_2_27_29_PM.png](images/Screen_Shot_2023_04_23_at_2_27_29_PM.png)

-2. In the Data Hub Clusters landing page, click on the Data Hub called **dwarehouse**.
+2. In the Data Hub Clusters landing page -

+   a. **Note the Environment Name** as it will be used as one of the inputs while we create tables

+   b.
+Click on the Data Hub called **dwarehouse**.

 ![Screenshot_2023_05_31_at_5_13_05_PM.png](images/Screenshot_2023_05_31_at_5_13_05_PM.png)